nayana487/web-servers-and-apis/readme.md

 ### Python Fundamentals

-In the next class, we'll be building our own APIs using the Python framework Django.
-Let's learn some Python fundamentals to get prepared.
+Let's learn some Python fundamentals.

 **What is Python?**